katacoda-scenarios/kubernetes-bootcamp-scenarios/8/step1.md

 `kubectl get pods`{{execute}}

-If no pods are running then it means the interactive environment is still reloading it's previous state.
+If no pods are running then it means the interactive environment is still reloading its previous state.
 Please wait a couple of seconds and list the Pods again.
 You can continue once you see the one Pod running.

-Next let’s list the current Services from our cluster:
+Next, let’s list the current Services from our cluster:

 `kubectl get services`{{execute}}